Arithmetic subsequences in a random ordering of an additive set

-\proclaim Lemma \advthm.
+\proclaim Theorem \advthm.
+Let $n\geq 1$ be an integer.
 The number $g_n(2)$ of orderings of $\zed n$ that do not contain any arithmetic subsequence of length 3 equals $2^{n-1}$ if $n=2^m$ for some $m\geq 1$, and is zero otherwise.
 An ordering of $\zed{2^m}$ that contains no progression of length $3$ consists of $2^{m-1}$ elements of the same parity, followed by the $2^{m-1}$ elements of the opposite parity.

 \proof In this proof all arithmetic operations are taken modulo $n$.
 Obviously $g_1(2) = 0$, so we begin by supposing that $n = p$ is an odd prime and fixing an arbitrary ordering of $\zed p$.
 Let $z_1$ and $z_2$ denote the first two elements of the sequence and consider $r=z_2-z_1$.
 Since $p$ is odd, $z_2+r\neq z_1$ and must therefore come later in the sequence.
 So there is an embedded progression of length $3$.
 More generally, suppose that $n\geq 3$ is not a power of $2$ and let $p$ be an odd prime that divides $n$.
 Note that the elements $0, n/p, 2n/p, \ldots, (p-1)n/p$ must appear in some order in the sequence, and this sequence contains a $3$-term progression if and only if the same ordering, with each element divided by $n/p$, is a $3$-term progression.
 But this is an ordering of $0,1,2,\ldots,p-1$, and we already showed that every ordering of $\zed p$ contains a $3$-term arithmetic progression when $p$ is an odd prime.